chrislawlor/taskrabbit/README.md

 Command line utility for moving Celery task messages in and out of RabbitMQ.

-Features multiple storage backends, currently file-based and Sqlite backends are implemented.
+Features multiple storage backends, currently SQLite, PostgreSQL, and file-based task stores are implemented.

 ## Demo